 I saved my favourite for last.
 Seed bombs are fun and you can make them very easily by harvesting wildflower seeds yourself and using paper you have at home.
 If you click on the picture, you will see a very easy recipe.

-Now these are only a few ideas to prepare in advance.
-When the time comes you can always decide to combine a few of them to create a gift hamper and even add things like fresh cookies or thrifted items.
-Remember, it’s the intention that counts!
+These are only a few ideas to prepare in advance.
+When the time comes you can always decide to combine a few different things to create a gift hamper and even add fresh cookies or thrifted items.
+And remember, it’s the intention that counts!